 Water is the secret to Iron Mountain’s productivity, and the ranch boasts six named creeks, several springs and ponds, and a sprawling 40-acre lake.
 Small stream fishing for brook and rainbow trout is possible in the streams, with Middle Chugwater Creek having excellent potential for habitat improvement and development as a blue ribbon fishery.
 The large lake is already a superb stillwater fishery, with rainbow, brown and brook trout present.
 Anglers who know this lake speak in hushed tones of trout over 30 inches in length, so the quality of the stillwater fishing and potential for other trophy lakes here is obvious.

-The cattle operation at Iron Mountain is second to none, in part due to senior water rights capable of irrigating over 300 acres.
+The cattle operation at Iron Mountain is second to none, in part due to senior water rights capable of irrigating up to 1400 acres.
 Historically, the ranch has easily supported a year-round cow/calf operation, and in recent years, 1400 yearlings have grazed on the rich grasses here in the summer months.
 More cattle could conceivably be supported, but the ranch management has made a conscious effort to limit cattle grazing to permit more grass for wildlife, and the results have been spectacular.
 Ranch improvements include full fencing and cross-fencing, and a network of roads that allows access to nearly every corner of the property.

 The history of the area is rich.
 Once the domain of the Cheyenne tribe, the area was settled by cattle ranchers in the late 1800s.
 John C. Coble purchased the ranch about 1890 and partnered up with millionaire Frank Bosler to create the Iron Mountain Ranch Company, which eventually owned several large ranches in the area.
 Coble and Bosler became prominent open range cattlemen, and the name of Iron Mountain Ranch was renowned throughout the West.
 Three historic cabins were built on the ranch about 1900, and one of them was occupied by Coble’s friend, famous gunman Tom Horn, who roamed these parts for many years.
 The cabins have been kept in good order and preserve the historic and rustic character of ranching life here a century ago.